jinokwon/Data-Structure-and-Algorithm/README.md

 # Data Structure and Algorithm

-This repo will be updated with various coding interview questions and my answers to them.
+This repo is a log of my study in data structure and a couple of my solutions for coding interview questions.